 Another Fun Paris Activity for Kids: Experience the magic of Paris after dark on this coach tour of the illuminated monuments!

-There’s also a cute playground for younger kids with:
+There’s also a cute playground for younger kids with outdoor activities including:

 - balance activities

 This play area is located at the rear entrance of the Cite Des Science Museum and Geode, near the bridge that crosses the Canal de l’Ourcq.

 No. 2: “Jardin des vents et des dunes” Paris playground

 If you walk a little further, along the walkway between the Pavillon Paul Delouvrier and the Folie des Visite, you’ll find this cool playground too.